NIAS Theme Group Fellowships

 - The coordinator also submits a group-project proposal;

 - Proposals should be no more than a maximum of 1500 words including footnotes, excluding bibliography and abstract;

 - The NIAS Fellowship does not constitute an employment relationship: the fellow is and remains an employee of his or her own university or research institute, or self-employed.
 NIAS is thus not obligated to make social insurance contributions or to contribute to pension or unemployment insurances;

 - The applicant may not resubmit a project proposal that was previously rejected by NIAS;

-- Applicants should provide the names of four international experts in their field who would be suitable to approach as referees (co-authors or scholars who are actively involved in the currently proposed research project are not permitted);
+- The theme group coordinator should provide the names of three international experts in their field who would be suitable to approach as reviewers of the project (co-authors or scholars who are actively involved in the currently proposed research project are not permitted);

 - The application must be completed correctly and contain all the requested information and required documentation.

 The proposal contains both the group application as well as the individual fellowship application forms of all group members.
 The group proposal (max.
 1500 words, including footnotes, excluding bibliography and abstract) should include: